Prosecutors seek death for U.S. soldier charged in Afghan rampage

 Morse said he was submitting a "capital referral" in the case, requesting that Bales be executed if convicted.

-The hearing at Joint Base Lewis-McChord in Washington state was expected to last two weeks and include witness testimony from Afghanistan carried by live video, including testimony from villagers and Afghan soldiers.
+The hearing at Joint Base Lewis-McChord in Washington state is expected to last two weeks and include witness testimony in Afghanistan carried by live video, including villagers and Afghan soldiers.

 At the end, military commanders will decide whether there is sufficient evidence for Bales to stand trial by court-martial.